The consent rails

 - Privacy Cockpit extension (MV3) — in active testing

-- Ed25519 cryptographic consent API — live and verified
+- Cryptographic consent API — live and verified

-- Consumer demo live · Waitlist collecting · Launching Q2 2026
+- Consumer demo live · Waitlist collecting · End-to-end consent chain verified

 - One engineer — ship Privacy Cockpit to Chrome Web Store, maintain infrastructure